Dhritionly/Financial_Sentiment_Analysis/README.md

-# Financial Sentiment Analysis using News Headlines
+# Stock Market Sentiment Analysis using News Headlines

 ## Project Overview

 This project focuses on analyzing sentiment from daily news headlines to predict stock market movements.
 By leveraging Natural Language Processing (NLP) techniques, specifically the Bag-of-Words model and a RandomForestClassifier, this solution aims to classify news sentiment and correlate it with market trends.

+**A significant portion of the Python code for this project was generated with the assistance of Generative AI**, enabling efficient development and implementation of machine learning concepts.

 ## Features